InNomineRoboti/CyberNewt-Sancturary/README.md

 # CyberNewt-Sancturary
-Ever thought of turning a creality ender 3 to keep newts?
+Ever thought of turning a Creality Ender 3 to keep newts?
 A high tech vivarium to keep small terrestrial amphibians; requiring inexpensive hardware and leftovers from an old 3D printer.
 Designed and assembled for a recently rescued newt (Morpheus) in under 48 hours.